fediverse-devnet/feditest/docs/plan/index.md

-* Where tests are typically defined independently of the tested app (e.g. does a post made in app A appear in the timeline of a follower using app B, where the test can with any Fediverse apps in the roles of A and B);
+* Where tests are typically defined independently of the tested app (e.g. does a post made in app A appear in the timeline of a follower using app B, where the test can be run with any Fediverse apps in the roles of A and B);

 * But where it is also possible to add tests that apply only to specific apps, or specific combinations of specific apps;